 The Watchdog Timer operates by providing a device reset when its timer overflows.
 This means that in the application program and during normal operation the user has to strategically clear the Watchdog Timer before it overflows to prevent the Watchdog Timer from executing a reset.
 This is done using the clear watchdog instruction.
 If the program malfunctions for whatever reason, jumps to an unknown location, or enters an endless loop, the clear instruction will not be executed in the correct manner, in which case the Watchdog Timer will overflow and reset the device.
-There are five bits, WE4~WE0, in the WDTC register to offer the enable/disable control and reset control of the Watchdog Timer.
-The WDT function will be disabled when the WE4~WE0 bits are set to a value of 10101B while the WDT function will be enabled if the WE4~WE0 bits are equal to 01010B.
-If the WE4~WE0 bits are set to any other values, other than 01010B and 10101B, it will reset the device after a delay time, t{RESET} .
+With regard to the Watchdog Timer enable/disable function, there are five bits, WE4~WE0, in the WDTC register to offer the enable/disable control and reset control of the Watchdog Timer.
+The WDT function will be enabled when the WE4~WE0 bits are set to a value of 01010B while the WDT function will be disabled if the WE4~WE0 bits are equal to 10101B.
+If the WE4~WE0 bits are set to any other values rather than 01010B and 10101B, it will reset the device after a delay time, t{RESET} .
 After power on these bits will have a value of 01010B.